ryu-hei/symphony-sre-takehome/README.md

 We're excited to have you this far along in the interview process!

-#Technical exercise
+# Technical exercise

 In this exercise, we will be testing your container aptitude, docker, kubernetes and configuration management skills.

-you are going to deploy code onto a kubernetes cluster!
+- Deploy a Hello World website onto a kubernetes cluster!
 We would like you to show a brief understanding of the steps you took and any suggestions for better clarity of the exercise.

 Build a minikube cluster, you can create one by using minikube(https://minikube.sigs.k8s.io/docs/start/) or you can use a kubernetes playground: